 3. Courchevel 1650, France – Quiet Slopes and Good Grooming

 The pistes in parts of Courchevel can get unpleasantly over-crowded – but not over at Courchevel 1650, the remotest of the resort’s constituent villages.
 Here there’s plenty of room, and little in the way of skiing traffic.
-Even better, it’s the stronghold of award-winning British ski school New Generation which started life here, and is now spreading across the Alps.
+Even better, it’s the stronghold of British ski school New Generation which started life here.

 4. Breckenridge, Colorado – North America Made Easy

 In general, Colorado is a great place to learn – thanks to high standards in the ski schools, the go-for-it attitude, and slopes which tend to be gentler than their Alpine counterparts.
 If you are British, Breckenridge is the most accessible of all the resorts here – a couple of hours from Denver airport, which is served by direct flights from the UK.
 The long, gentle trails here are the perfect place to practise your linked turns.

 5. Sainte Foy, France – Small, Cute and Charming

 Sainte Foy is the little resort with the big reptutation – for empty slopes, high-quality accommodation and a laid-back atmosphere.
 By modern standards the ski area is tiny, but that won’t matter if you are a beginner.
 What is important is that the nursery slopes are unthreatening, and there’s a long and gentle beginner slope higher up for you to practise on.
 One caveat – if you want to sample some nightlife, as well as the slopes, then don’t come here.
 Small and cute also means quiet.